Psychoactive drug: Operation Overgrow

+Suicide

+A drug overdose involves taking a dose of a drug that exceeds safe levels.
+In the UK (England and Wales) until 2013, a drug overdose was the most common suicide method in females.
+In 2019 in males the percentage is 16%.
+Self-poisoning accounts for the highest number of non-fatal suicide attempts.
+In the United States about 60% of suicide attempts and 14% of suicide deaths involve drug overdoses.
+The case fatality rate of suicide attempts involving overdose is about 2%.

+Most people are under the influence of sedative-hypnotic drugs (such as alcohol or benzodiazepines) when they die by suicide, with alcoholism present in between 15% and 61% of cases.
+Countries that have higher rates of alcohol use and a greater density of bars generally also have higher rates of suicide.
+About 2.2–3.4% of those who have been treated for alcoholism at some point in their life die by suicide.
+Alcoholics who attempt suicide are usually male, older, and have tried to take their own lives in the past.
+In adolescents who misuse alcohol, neurological and psychological dysfunctions may contribute to the increased risk of suicide.

+Overdose attempts using painkillers are among the most common, due to their easy availability over-the-counter.

 Route of administration

 Psychoactive drugs are administered via oral ingestion as a tablet, capsule, powder, liquid, and beverage; via injection by subcutaneous, intramuscular, and intravenous route; via rectum by suppository and enema; and via inhalation by smoking, vaporizing, and snorting.
 The efficiency of each method of administration varies from drug to drug.

 The psychiatric drugs fluoxetine, quetiapine, and lorazepam are ingested orally in tablet or capsule form.
 Alcohol and caffeine are ingested in beverage form; nicotine and cannabis are smoked or vaporized; peyote and psilocybin mushrooms are ingested in botanical form or dried; and crystalline drugs such as cocaine and methamphetamine are usually inhaled or snorted.

 Determinants of effects

 The theory of dosage, set, and setting is a useful model in dealing with the effects of psychoactive substances, especially in a controlled therapeutic setting as well as in recreational use.
 Dr. Timothy Leary, based on his own experiences and systematic observations on psychedelics, developed this theory along with his colleagues Ralph Metzner, and Richard Alpert (Ram Dass) in the 1960s.